 Hart also got Haddish her first big TV role, on his sitcom Real Husbands of Hollywood, so he obviously believed in her.
-(Meanwhile, she tried to pay him back the $300, but Hart refused.
+(She tried to pay him back the $300 when they made Night School, but Hart refused.
 "He's like, 'I don't want your money.
 Just know your lines and be good in this damn movie.'")

 In 2014 she debuted as the backstage correspondent on Arsenio Hall's return to late-night TV, installing a stripper pole in the green room so that men could do the performing for a change, challenging Chance the Rapper to a rap battle in Japanese, and encouraging Clay Aiken to make out with her to make Arsenio jealous.

 While most people would assume that Girls Trip was her pivotal moment, Haddish considers performing for the first time on The Arsenio Hall Show her first major career milestone.